 \subsection{Superfluidity and superconductivity}

-A last potential obstacle for our model may emerge from the crust formation and the core superfluidity/superconductivity, which occur during the cooling of the PNS.
-The outer crust is expected to start freezing a few minutes after the PNS formation and the inner crust forms far later, $\SI{1}{}-\SI{100}{yr}$ \citep{Aguilera2008}.
-Therefore no part of the crust is formed during the time interval involved in our scenario.
+A last potential obstacle for our model may emerge from the crust formation and the superfluidity and superconductivity in the core, which occur during the cooling of the PNS.
+The outer crust is expected to start freezing a few minutes after the PNS formation and the inner crust forms far later, between \SI{1}{} and \SI{100}{yr} after formation \citep{Aguilera2008}.
+Therefore, no part of the crust is formed during the time interval involved in our scenario.

-The potential early appearance of superfluid neutrons or even superconductive protons in the PNS core at temperatures below $\SI{e8}{}-\SI{e10}{K}$ is worth be to discussed because the MHD approximation would not be realistic enough and a multifluid approach would be more relevant \citep{glampedakis2011,sinha2015}.
-However, the 1D models of PNS cooling discussed in \citet{pons1999} or in \citet{hudepohl2014} show higher temperatures than \SI{e10}{K} in the PNS even after \SI{15}{s}.
+The potential early appearance of superfluid neutrons or even superconductive protons in the PNS core at temperatures below $\SI{e8}{}-\SI{e10}{K}$ is worth discussing because the MHD approximation would not be sufficiently realistic and a multi-fluid approach would be more relevant \citep{glampedakis2011,sinha2015}.
+However, the 1D models of PNS cooling show higher temperatures than \SI{e10}{K} in the PNS even after \SI{15}{s} \citep[e.g.][]{pons1999,roberts2012,hudepohl2014,roberts2017}.
 Moreover, \citet{gusakov2013} and \citet{glampedakis2014} brought forward a critical perturbed magnetic field strength above which superfluidity of neutrons dies out.
-Thus, the MHD approximation is still valid to describe the PNS internal dynamic during the first \SI{40}{s} following the core bounce.\\
+Therefore, the MHD approximation is still valid for describing the PNS internal dynamics during the first \SI{40}{s} following the core bounce.\\